Generating an OpenAPI document and SDK from Spring Boot

 object, which is generated from the @OpenAPIDefinition

-Notice how each field in the annotation maps directly to its counterpart in the OpenAPI document output.
+Notice how each field in the Java annotation maps directly to its counterpart in the OpenAPI document output.
 This one-to-one mapping makes it easy to understand how your code affects the final API documentation.

 Server configurations defined with @Server

-annotations appear in the servers array.
+annotations appear in the servers array:

 One of the more complex aspects of the API is how polymorphic models are represented.
+The Publication

-class has been translated into a schema that supports polymorphism through a discriminator.
+class has been translated into a schema that supports polymorphism through a discriminator:

 - The